JaimeStill/offline-platform/docs/updates/02-platform.md

 When updates to `package.json` or `.csproj` files are made, more often than not, only the dependencies are being updated, so you really only need to be concerned with updating those particular sections.

-The following is an exmaple of the resulting changelog entries from the updates being captured at the time of this writing:
+The following is an example of the resulting changelog entries from the updates being captured at the time of this writing:

 ```txt
 /src/server/files/